 Though he didn’t receive a majority of the popular vote, Lincoln gained a solid majority in the Electoral College.
 He won the election by carrying most of the Northern and western states of California and Oregon while failing to receive a single electoral vote in the Deep South.
 In ten states, he wasn’t even on the ballot.

 President Abraham Lincoln hoped desperately to achieve a peaceful solution.
-Still, when he decided to resupply the U.S. Army troops at Fort Sumter in Charleston Harbor in April of 1861, Confederate forces fired on the fort.
-Lincoln’s call for 75,000 volunteers to put down the rebellion prompted Virginia, North Carolina, Tennessee, and Arkansas to join the Confederacy.
+Still, Confederate forces fired on the fort when he decided to resupply the U.S. Army troops at Fort Sumter in Charleston Harbor in April of 1861.
+Lincoln’s call for 75,000 volunteers to stop the rebellion prompted Virginia, North Carolina, Tennessee, and Arkansas to join the Confederacy.
 Civil War had come.